 Before that, I was a linguistics index editor for the International Bibliography of the Modern Language Association.
-While holding this position, I completed a five-year Enhanced Chancellor’s Doctoral Fellowship in linguistics at the Graduate Center, where I have worked on semantics, first language acquisition, and sociolinguistics.
+While holding this position, I completed a five-year Enhanced Chancellor’s Doctoral Fellowship in linguistics at the Graduate Center, where I worked on sociolinguistics, semantics, and first language acquisition.
 I completed my fellowship program with a Writing Across the Curriculum (WAC) fellowship at the New York City College of Technology.
 Prior to that, I was a Graduate Teaching Fellow in the Hunter College Department of English, where I taught an introductory linguistics course called Structure of Modern English, along with English as a Second Language, and Expository Writing.
 I was also lab manager and research assistant at the Language Acquisition Research Center in the Department of Psychology during my tenure at Hunter.
 Finally, I have years of experience as a part-time TOEIC rater for ETS.